Philipp-Bischoff/airbnb_model/README.md

+#AirBnB Listing Price Prediction

+This project was part of my ongoing process to learn more technologies, and I wanted to combine a data anaylsis/machine learning project with a backend, api and frontend.

 As part of my personal portfolio project, I developed an App to help hosts and property managers or private people considering hosting their apartment on airbnb,accurately predict the nightly rate for new Airbnb listings.With a machine learning model trained on 50,000 Airbnb listings, my tool provides personalized pricing suggestions based on a variety of factors, including location, size as well as distances to city centers and metros.